 I’m so excited to tell you that this week, I was lucky enough to chat with this bearded fellow!
 Here’s how our conversation went down…

 Like most people, I’ve been a huge fan of B.J.
 Novak since his days playing Ryan on “The Office.”
-And I vaguely assumed he was probably similar to Ryan, since all actors are just like the characters they play, right?
-So although I knew his new book of short stories, One More Thing, would be hilarious, I didn’t expect it to be so poignant and literary.
+And I vaguely assumed he was probably similar to Ryan.
+So, although I knew his new book of short stories, One More Thing, would be hilarious, I didn’t expect it to be so poignant and literary.
 He seems to understand and even love people around him in a very insightful way.
 I was curious to learn more about him and was thrilled to be able to arrange a phone interview.

 So, here’s what we talked about on Wednesday morning…